-- Cannot be used for reactive metals like Al or Ti
+- Cannot be used for reactive metals like Aluminum or Titanium

 In MIG welding, the melted electrode facilitates the joining of the two metals.
 Hence, MIG is ideal for joining dissimilar metals.
-Shielding gas is also supplied through the weld gun to ensure that the weld pool does not interact with the atmospheric air.
+Shielding gas is also supplied through the weld gun to ensure that the weld pool does not interact with the air, oxidizing the weld area.